-At a certain point during the crossing we were laying, each in our own single bed, and the ship was rocking with so much force that almost everything in our room went flying.
+At a certain point during the crossing, we were lying down, each in our own single bed, and the ship was rocking with so much force that almost everything in our room went flying.
 We felt so ill from the motion sickness that neither of us had the energy to verify the damage.

 We just didn’t care at that point.
 The good news is once you get to Antarctica the water is perfectly calm and you will immediately start feeling better.
 It’s at this point you can assess the damage from the crossing.

 Did you find this article helpful?
 If so, bookmark it and when you’re planning your next vacation click on any of the links below before finalizing reservations.
 You’ll get the best price, we’ll earn a small commission, and you’ll help support future articles.